PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Method

 \subsection{Twin Uniform Quantization}

 The activation values in CNNs are usually considered Gaussian distributed.
-A lot of PTQ methods are based on this assumption to determine the scaling factors.
+Therefore, most PTQ quantization methods are based on this assumption to determine the scaling factor.
 However, we observe the distributions of post-softmax values and post-GELU values are quite special as shown in \cref{activation_distribution}.
-1) The values after softmax have a very unbalanced distribution in $[0,1]$, where most of them are very close to zero and only a few are close to 1.
-The large value means high attention between two patches, which is very important in self-attention mechanism.
-So we should set a large scaling factor to cover these values in the quantization range.
-However, a large scaling factor results in quantizing the small values to zero.
-This increases the quantization error because there are too many small values.
-2) The values after the GELU function have a highly asymmetrical distribution, where the unbounded positive values have a large distribution range while the negative values have a very small distribution range.
-It's difficult to well quantify the values in both ranges with the uniform quantization.
+Specifically, (1) The distribution of activations after softmax is very unbalanced, in which most values are very close to zero and only a few values are close to one.
+(2) The values after the GELU function have a highly asymmetric distribution, in which the unbounded positive values are large while the negative values have a very small distribution range.
 As shown in \cref{scaling_factors}, we demonstrate the quantization points of the uniform quantization using different scaling factors.

-For post-softmax values, we have a large quantization range with a larger scaling factor.
-We observe most of the small values are quantized to 0, which causes a large quantization error.
-While smaller scaling factor reduces the quantization error of the values near 0.
-However, the small scaling factor makes the large values quantized to small values, which significantly decreases the intensity of attention between two patches.
-The same difficulty exists for quantizing post-GELU values.
-The scaling factor control both the positive range and negative range.
-Either large scaling factor or small scaling factor results in large quantization error.
+For the values after softmax, a large value means that there is a high correlation between the two patches, which is important in the self-attention mechanism.
+A larger scaling factor can reduce the quantization error of these large values, which causes smaller values to be quantized to zero.
+While a small scaling factor makes the large values quantized to small values, which significantly decreases the intensity of attention between two patches.
+For the values after GELU, it is difficult to quantify both positive and negative values well with symmetric uniform quantization.
+Non-uniform quantization~\cite{network_sketching_cvpr2017} can be used to solve the problem.
+It can set the quantization points according to the distribution, ensuring the overall quantization error is small.
+However, most hardware devices cannot efficiently process the non-uniform quantized values.
+Acceleration can be achieved only on specially designed hardware.